Politeia proposals and voting¶

 - Proposals that aim to establish Voter support for a course of action, e.g. direction of software development, adopting or changing some policy.

-- Proposals that commit to spending project fund DCR, creating a budget that some entity can draw down against as they demonstrate progress towards the proposal’s aim.
+- Proposals that commit to spending DCR from the Decred Treasury, creating a budget that some entity can draw down against as they demonstrate progress towards the proposal’s aim.

 There is a fee for submitting a proposal (0.1 DCR), to limit the potential for proposal spamming.
 There is also a fee for registering a Politeia account (0.1 DCR), to limit comment spam and up/down voting sock-puppetry.
 Fees may be altered if a) they’re not a sufficient spam-deterrent, or b) the price of DCR changes considerably.

-Reddit-style up/down voting is used for proposal and comment sorting only.
+Reddit-style up/down voting is used for comment sorting only.
 Up/down votes are not anonymous.

 When proposals are submitted, they are checked by Politeia administrators.
 Proposals that are deemed spam or invalid will be censored.